 The Council has a corporate complaint procedure, which is followed when a complaint is received.
-Complaints about the service can be made by:
+Complaints about the service can be made:

-by letter to the Major Applications, Review and Enforcement Manager (see list of contacts)

-- in person or by telephone our staff will be able to take the generic details of the complaint and make sure it is dealt with. - Logging on to www.scotborders.gov.uk/complaints
+- by letter to the Chief Planning Officer (see list of contacts) - in person or by telephone our staff will be able to take the generic details of the complaint and make sure it is dealt with. - logging on to www.scotborders.gov.uk/complaints.

 All complaints regarding the service will be recorded.
-If the problem can not be resolved immediately it will be passed on for further investigation and action.
+If the problem cannot be resolved immediately it will be passed on for further investigation and action.
 We will acknowledge the complaint within three working days and every effort will be made to fully resolve the complaint within 20 working days.

-Ultimately the complainant has the right to contact the Local Government Ombudsman and leaflets / forms are available either in hard copy format from all our Area Offices or at our reception facility at headquarters, in addition the forms are also available on the Councils internet site to facilitate this process.
+Ultimately the complainant has the right to contact the Scottish Public Service Ombudsman and leaflets / forms are available either in hard copy format from all our Area Offices or at our reception facility at Headquarters, in addition the forms are also available on the Councils website to facilitate this process.